securefederatedai/openfl/docs/about/features_index/workflowinterface.rst

 How to use it?
 ==============

 Let's start with the basics.
 A flow is intended to define the entirety of federated learning experiment.
-Every flow begins with the :code:`start` task and concludes with the :code:`end` task.
+Every flow begins with the :code:`start` task and concludes with the
+:code:`end` task.
 At each step in the flow, attributes can be defined, modified, or deleted.
 Attributes get passed forward to the next step in the flow, which is defined by the name of the task passed to the :code:`next` function.
 In the line before each task, there is a **placement decorator**.
-The placement decorator defines where that task will be run.
-The OpenFL Workflow Interface adopts the conventions set by Metaflow, that every workflow begins with start and concludes with the end task.
-In the following example, The aggregator begins the flow with :code:`start` task and optionally passed in model and optimizer.
-The list of collaborators in federation :code:`(self.collaborators)` is automatically populated by LocalRuntime infrastructure and is then used as the list of participants to run the task listed in :code:`self.next`, :code:`aggregated_model_validation`.
+The placement decorator defines where that task will be run (:code:`@aggregator` or :code:`@collaborator`).
+The OpenFL Workflow Interface adopts the conventions set by Metaflow, that every workflow begins with start andconcludes with the end task.
+In the following example, the aggregator begins the flow with :code:`start` task and optionally passed in model and optimizer.
+The list of collaborators in the federation, :code:`self.collaborators`, is automatically populated by the Runtime infrastructure.
+It serves as the participant list for executing tasks listed in :code:`self.next` and :code:`aggregated_model_validation`.
 The model, optimizer, and anything that is not explicitly excluded from the next function will be passed from the start function on the aggregator to the aggregated_model_validation task on the collaborator.
-Where the tasks run is determined by the placement decorator that precedes each task definition (:code:`@aggregator` or :code:`@collaborator`).
-Once each of the collaborators (defined in the runtime) complete the aggregated_model_validation task, they pass their current state onto the train task, from train to local_model_validation, and then finally to join at the aggregator.
-It is in join that an average is taken of the model weights, and the next round can begin.
+Once each of the collaborators (defined in the runtime) complete the :code:`aggregated_model_validation` task, they pass their current state onto the :code:`train` task, from :code:`train` to :code:`local_model_validation`, and then finally to :code:`join` at the aggregator.
+It is in :code:`join` that an average is taken of the model weights, and the next round can begin.

 .. code-block:: python